 Planning process, programme strategy & partnership platform

 The 3RP is a country driven, regionally coherent planning process.
-It draws together the national crisis response plans for humanitarian relief, resilience and stabilization in the ve most a‑ected neighbouring countries to Syria, namely, Lebanon, Jordan, Iraq, Turkey and Egypt, in a coordinated regional framework.
+It draws together the national crisis response plans for humanitarian relief, resilience and stabilization in neighbouring countries to Syria, namely, Lebanon, Jordan, Iraq, Turkey and Egypt, in one coordinated regional framework.

 The 3RP is a programme strategy to respond to refugee protection and humanitarian needs, and strengthen the resilience of individuals, households, communities, and state institutions to cope with the impact of the Syria crisis on its immediate region.